YosysHQ/sby/docs/examples/abstract/README.md

 In order to do this we must first prove that the abstraction is correct.
 This is done with `sby -f abstr.sby`.

-Then we apply the abstriction by assuming what we have just proven and otherwise turn `counter` into a cutpoint.
+Then we apply the abstraction by assuming what we have just proven and otherwise turn `counter` into a cutpoint.
 See `props.sby` for details.

 Running `sby -f props.sby prv` proves the properties and `sby -f props.sby cvr`